Deliberate Acts of Teaching

 - model themselves as a learner;

-- model & articulate desired learning attributes including thinking skills, repeated attempts, enjoyment, risk taking, generalising,
+- model & articulate desired to learn attributes including thinking skills, repeated attempts, enjoyment, risk-taking, generalising,

 - connections to previous learning, listening, challenge.

 - challenge thinking & learning;

 - question the learner to reveal & extend thinking processes & strategies;

 - expect response & commitment from the respondent.

 - supply, give or tell what the learner needs;

 - fills a gap so learning can progress;

 - gives information;

 - reminds the learner of prior knowledge;